HEALTH REQUIREMENT FOR INCOMING STUDENTS

 A copy of sickle cell screen or newborn sickle cell test is required or a Sickle Cell Testing Waiver must be signed, dated, and uploaded to waive the test.

-Instructions for Uploading Documents within Wellesley Patient Portal:
+Instructions for uploading documents within Student Wellness Portal:

 Step 1: Scan and save each form (not page) as a separate file on your computer.
 For example, scan the Physical Exam and TB Screening Form (4 pages) as one file and name it appropriately using the following guidelines: